-3.4 Aligning Vegetation Management Practices with Best Available Science
+3.45 Aligning Vegetation Management Practices with Best Available Science

-- The Board recommends that all utilities coordinate and complete an ongoing study, similar to what is ordered in WSD-005, that would ensure vegetation management practices align with best available science.
+- The Board recommends that all utilities coordinate and complete an ongoing study, similar tothat goes beyond what is ordered in WSD-005, that would ensure vegetation management practices align with best available science.
 The research should be reviewed by an independent scientific advisory panel or developed as part of a working group process overseen by WSD. - The Board recommends the 2021 WMP Guidelines request additional details about the utility's vegetation management decision-making process and how the utility assesses the tradeoffs between vegetation fuel load versus flammability.
 Utilities should justify the removal of species, particularly shrubs, that will not reach a height to touch or contact electrical lines.

-• The Board appreciates WSD-003 requiring SDG&E to list the species within a genus and recommends this requirement be extended to all utilities in the 2021 WMP Guidelines.
+- The Board recommends the 2021 WMP Guidelines require the utilities to develop explicit vegetation management residue plans that ensure that vegetation management itself does not contribute to increased fuel load and increased risk of fire. - The Board appreciates WSD-003 requiring SDG&E to list the species within a genus and recommends this requirement be extended to all utilities in the 2021 WMP Guidelines.
 The 2021 WMP Guidelines should also require reporting descriptions of the tree characteristics that justify any "at risk" designation since growth rates for trees vary depending on age and environmental conditions.